Costs and financial assistance

-- State-integrated schools usually charge compulsory fees called “attendance dues”.
-These schools usually own their own land and buildings, and this fee is for property costs.
+- State-integrated schools: proprietors of state-integrated schools usually charge a compulsory fee called 'attendance dues'.
+The proprietor provides land and buildings for these schools, and this fee is for property costs.

 - Private schools receive limited government funding, so they do charge a set fee each term, or for the year.
 The fees should be clearly set out in their enrolment information or prospectus.

 You should be prepared to pay for:

-- materials and equipment such as exercise books, pens, pencils
+- stationery such as exercise books, pens, pencils

 - school uniforms

 - before-school and after-school care if you need it.

 If you can’t afford a school uniform or stationery or care outside of school hours, this should not hold back your child’s education.
 In the first instance talk to your school.
 You might be able to get financial assistance.

 You might also be asked to pay for voluntary activities or events such as weekend or after-school sports.

-The school can only charge for additional costs of trips and activities if they have told the parents beforehand, and the parents have agreed to pay them.
+The school can charge for voluntary activities or events only if they have told the parents beforehand, and the parents have agreed to pay them.

-If an activity or item is a part of the core education curriculum (like seeing a play students will be assessed on, or a school report), then your child has a right to be included.
-They must be allowed to take part or receive the item, whether or not you pay any optional payments or donations.
+If an activity or item is a part of the school’s curriculum (like seeing a play students will be assessed on, a camp or trip, or a school report), then your child has a right to be included whether or not you pay any voluntary donations.

-If the activity or event isn’t part of the core education curriculum (like a sports event, camp or a school social event) the school can exclude your child if you do not pay for them.
+If the activity or event isn’t part of the school’s curriculum (like a sports event, or a school social event) the school can exclude your child if you do not pay.